 - Position: Entry-Level, Professional, Mid, Senior

-As for positions, we already spoke about the opportunity for entry level service technicians.
+As for positions, we already spoke about the opportunity for entry-level service technicians.
 The defined job description can be drilled down even further.
-For example, a rough installer, and tech helper would both be considered entry level positions, but have slightly varied responsibilities for the employee.
+For example, a rough installer and tech helper would both be considered entry-level positions but have slightly varied responsibilities for the employee.
 Once you move through the ranks to professional, mid, and senior levels, different options within each will manifest themselves as well.
-Everything from a systems designer to team supervisor can be put on the table during your trajectory.
+Everything from systems designer to team supervisor is on the table during your trajectory.